 Power of Attorney

-Designating a power of attorney simply means the person you appoint is legally permitted to make decisions for you regarding your financial and medical affairs when you can’t make them yourself.
+Designating a power of attorney means the person you appoint is legally permitted to make decisions regarding your financial and medical affairs when you can’t make them yourself.

 Powers of attorney typically step in when a person becomes incapacitated due to mental illness or medical emergency, and they can: